Vous êtes ici : Accueil > Descriptifs des cours > Littérature anglophone

 Troisième année

-Teacher : Claire Joubert
+Tutor : Claire Joubert

-Academic training must take stock of the rapid cultural changes of the last decades, with the shift to mass media, digital, and now IA forms of expression and communication which continue to recontextualise what we understand by literature and what we do when we study English literature.
-This course proposes a hands-on approach to explore what it means to do literature and do literature study in this transitional moment.
+Academic training must take stock of the rapid cultural changes of the last decades, with the shifts to mass media, digital, and IA forms of expression and communication which reshape what we mean by literature and what we do when we study English literature.

-Teacher : Stéphane Vanderhaeghe
+Tutors : Audrey Fogels & Stéphane Vanderhaeghe

 Students should acquire and read the novel before the beginning of the class